amberm1286-cyber/Snake-Ultimate/README.md

 **Snake Ultimate** is an advanced browser-based Snake game built with **HTML5 Canvas, CSS, and vanilla JavaScript**.

+## About This Project

+This project started as a simple snake game, but I kept improving it by adding features like a map editor, replay system, and custom modes to make it more interactive and challenging.

+---

 Snake Ultimate expands the classic Snake concept into a desktop-focused arcade game with multiple modes, AI-assisted demo playback, a replay system, custom map editing, achievements, missions, and local save data.

 > This project demonstrates Canvas rendering, game-loop architecture, state management, replay playback, localStorage persistence, and UI design using plain JavaScript.